Greatest Hits (Herb Alpert and the Tijuana Brass album)

 Greatest Hits is a 1970 album by Herb Alpert & the Tijuana Brass.
 It was the group's first compilation album, with all selections coming from its first five albums.
 The album was released a few months after Alpert had disbanded the group.
-It rose to #43 on the U.S. charts, and to #8 in the U.K. The album was eventually certified gold in the spring of 1971.
+It rose to No. 43 on the U.S. charts, and to No. 8 in the U.K. The album was eventually certified gold in the spring of 1971.

+Background

 Greatest Hits was released during Alpert's four-year sabbatical from performing, when he concentrated instead on producing records for other artists signed to his A&M label.